uoguelph-mlrg/Theano-MPI/README.md

 ## Note
 * Test your single GPU model with `theanompi/models/test_model.py` before trying data-paralle rule.

-* You may want to use those helper functions in `/theanompi/lib/opt.py` to construct optimizers in order to avoid common pitfalls mentioned in (#22) and get better convergence.
+* You may want to use those helper functions in `/theanompi/lib/opt.py` to construct optimizers in order to avoid common pitfalls mentioned in ([#22](https://github.com/uoguelph-mlrg/Theano-MPI/issues/22)) and get better convergence.

-* Binding cores according to your NUMA topology may give better performance.
-Try the `-bind` option with the launcher (needs [hwloc](https://www.open-mpi.org/projects/hwloc/) depedency).

 * Binding cores according to your NUMA topology may give better performance.
 Try the `-bind` option with the launcher (needs [hwloc](https://www.open-mpi.org/projects/hwloc/) depedency).